How Relationships Change With Spiritual Growth: Owning Our Spiritual Nature

 We could say the shoe is on the other foot, given the prior section.
 And yet the reason for our changes and break-ups stemmed from the toxicity of the relationships.
 (Do those people know that, or did we ghost them?)

-Through my own spiritual growth, this aspect of it definitely hurt the most.
+Through my spiritual growth, this aspect hurt me the most.
 Sometimes, it still does.
-I mean, ideally our loved ones accept us for who we are, even if who we are is outside their scope of belief or understanding.
+I mean, ideally, our loved ones accept us for who we are, even if who we are is outside their scope of belief or understanding.
 That ideal may not apply when brought up against their religious beliefs and/or fears, though.

 This is the reality of spiritual growth when it comes to relationships.
 It "separates the wheat from the chaff," as the saying goes.
 It may also result in walls rising where there once was open and easeful space.